alintulu/2011-jet-inclusivecrosssection-analysis/README.md

 ## Prerequisites

   * This script only works with [ROOT6](https://root.cern.ch/downloading-root)
-  * Before you run anything you need to 1) while in directory [jetphys](jetphys) create an empty directory called plots 2) while in directory [code](jetphys/code) checkout and compile the tool RooUnfold which will help you unfold the data with the macro [dagostini.C](jetphys/code/dagostini.C)
+  * Before you run anything you need to 1) while in directory [jetphys](jetphys) create an empty directory called plots, this is where the ouput plots will go.
+2) While in directory [code](jetphys/code) checkout and build the framework [RooUnfold](http://hepunx.rl.ac.uk/~adye/software/unfold/RooUnfold.html) which will help you unfold the data with the macro [dagostini.C](jetphys/code/dagostini.C)

   1. Create directory plots

     $ cd jetphys
     $ mkdir plots

-  2. Checkout and compile RooUnfold
+  2. Checkout and build RooUnfold

     $ cd code
     $ svn co https://svnsrv.desy.de/public/unfolding/RooUnfold/trunk RooUnfold